 - Includes timely and relevant patient-focused information and health IT tools available to all;

-Our current work is focused on these areas: Patient and Provider Technology Adoption, Data Analytics, Privacy & Security, and Interoperability.
+Our work is focused on these areas: Modernizing Public Health, Health Equity, Virtual Care, and Privacy & Security.
 Working with our members in these key areas, we can positively impact healthcare by improving quality and reducing costs.
 No special interest group or single stakeholder can make an impact alone.
 Therefore, it is critical that leaders from all sectors of healthcare band together.

 - From 2001-2003, eHI worked with the Markle Foundation on the Connecting for Health Initiative, helping to convene dozens of experts on interoperability issues.

-- From 2003-2004, eHI led a national initiative on ePrescribing, and released a groundbreaking report, which helped contribute to the rapid adoption the technology by the private sector and policymakers.
+- From 2003-2004, eHI led a national initiative on ePrescribing and released a groundbreaking report, which helped contribute to the rapid adoption of the technology by the private sector and policymakers.

 - Since 2004, eHI has released an Annual Report on Health Information Exchange or Data Exchange that assesses the state of the field.
 In 2005, eHI identified the seven stages of development HIEs follow.
 This seven-stage framework has been widely embraced in analyses of health information exchange for over a decade.

-- In 2005, eHI launched Connecting Communities, a rapidly growing coalition of leaders representing more than 250 state, regional, and community-based initiatives, focused on improving healthcare through health information exchange.
+- In 2005, eHI launched Connecting Communities, a rapidly growing coalition of leaders representing more than 250 states, regional, and community-based initiatives, focused on improving healthcare through health information exchange.

 - In 2007, the eHealth Initiative Blueprint: Building Consensus for Common Action was released.
-The Blueprint represented multi-stakeholder consensus on a shared vision and a set of principles, strategies and actions for improving health and healthcare through information and information technology (IT).
-This type of work generated buy-in among the diverse stakeholder groups, and even subsequently resulted in a multi-stakeholder consensus legislation project that informed HITECH provisions of the American Recovery and Reinvestment Act (ARRA stimulus act) of 2009.
+The Blueprint represented a multi-stakeholder consensus on a shared vision and a set of principles, strategies, and actions for improving health and healthcare through information and information technology (IT).
+This type of work generated buy-in among the diverse stakeholder groups and even subsequently resulted in a multi-stakeholder consensus legislation project that informed HITECH provisions of the American Recovery and Reinvestment Act (ARRA stimulus act) of 2009.

-- From 2011-2014, eHealth Initiative led national workgroups and produced a series of several groundbreaking reports on the use of social media, mobile health tools and other innovations to support Chronic Care.
+- From 2011-2014, the eHealth Initiative led national workgroups and produced a series of several groundbreaking reports on the use of social media, mobile health tools, and other innovations to support Chronic Care.

-- In 2015, launched the Innovation Challenge and Summit, gathering submissions and comments from over 2,000 entrepreneurs and executives, matching entrepreneurs with established payer, providers and vendors in search of new products and strategies.
+- In 2015, launched the Innovation Challenge and Summit, gathering submissions and comments from over 2,000 entrepreneurs and executives, matching entrepreneurs with the established payer, providers, and vendors in search of new products and strategies.

 - In 2016 and 2017, eHI began interviewing provider executives and assessing the state of the field for genomics and precision medicine.